MatrixCreate/craft-starter-docs/docs/getting-started/control-panel-tour.md

 - **Date**: When it was created or last modified
 - **Actions**: Edit, duplicate, or delete entries

-### Entry Groups
+### Content Organization
-Notice how entries are organized into logical groups rather than the generic "Posts" and "Pages" you might be used to from other systems.
+Entries are organized by purpose and content type rather than generic categories, making it easier to find related content.

 ## Content Editing Interface